Constraint handling

 }

 It is assumed that a solution may have an attribute whose key value is OVERALL_CONSTRAINT_VIOLATION or NUMBER_OF_VIOLATED_CONSTRAINTS.
-If so, the associated values are returned when querying the constraint properties of the solution; otherwise, the constraints are computed using the default scheme.
+If so, the associated values are returned when querying the constraint properties of the solution, including the 0.0 degree of feasible solutions; otherwise, the constraints are computed using the default scheme.
 This is illustrated in the numberOfViolatedConstraints(Solution solution) and overallConstraintViolationDegree(Solution solution) methods:

 public static <S extends Solution<?>> int numberOfViolatedConstraints(S solution) {